 There are times when we’ve been sitting on the sofa at night and can feel a breeze.
-A coldness coming from somewhere but we always struggle to find where it comes from.
+A coldness comes from somewhere, but we always struggle to find where it comes from.

 We’ve been able to find a few culprits easily.

-This makes our house freezing – especially when the wind is fiercer than usual or it I s raining.
+This makes our house freezing, especially when the wind is fiercer than usual or if it’s raining.

-There are draught excluder you can buy for a letter box as well which may well help to cut heat loss if you’re feeling the coldness come from there.
+There are draught excluders you can buy for a letter box as well which may well help to cut heat loss if you’re feeling the cold coming from there.

 This has worked wonders to keep the chill at bay.

 But what else?

 So these places have been easy to work out where the coldness is coming from.
 They are easy to find, and making a small change makes things warmer.

 But why do we still feel the cold?

 Trying to spot where the heat loss spots are is really difficult for the naked eye.
 We can walk around using our hands to feel cold, but we can’t find anything concrete.